asand2113/raylib-calculator/README.md

 A basic calculator that I created to learn the raylib library.
 This application is also a good starting project for people beginning to learn raylib to look over for educational purposes.

 Make is used to build the program.

+Raylib must be installed to build the program, which can be found at: www.raylib.com/
 ## Files
 ```
 - Makefile : Used by Make to build/remove the program